-Muslim marriage and sharing of paternal properties are governed by the Islamic law but the Marriage Registration act 1961 imposes some optional conditions.
-There was no law on marriage of Hindu community until 2012.
+Muslim marriage and sharing of paternal properties are governed by Islamic law but the Marriage Registration act 1961 imposes some optional conditions.
+There was no law on the marriage of the Hindu community until 2012.

 Salish (village mediation and arbitration) and fatwa (religious edict) are but common features in rural Bangladesh.
-These have assumed the status, albeit unofficially, of parallel courts in dealing with marriage, properties and small offences.
+These have assumed the status, albeit unofficially, of parallel courts in dealing with marriage, properties, and small offenses.
 The social system is still under the control of local elites and religious leaders who prefer Sharia Committees, or Islamic Societies with the objective of establishing their unquestioned dominance.
-Awarding brutal punishment, including caning, whipping and beating, in local Salish by persons devoid of judicial authority constitutes violation of the constitutional rights.
+Awarding brutal punishment, including caning, whipping, and beating, in local Salish by persons devoid of judicial authority constitutes a violation of constitutional rights.

 In Islamic law, for an opinion to be appropriately termed as ‘fatwa’, it must come from a mufti.
 The word mufti is derived from ‘afta’ which means deciding a point of law.
 But a mufti’s fatwa is not binding as per the law of Bangladesh.
 Fatwas commonly deal with marriage and divorce, and award punishments for perceived moral transgressions too.

-In 2012, the government enacted a new law of registration of marriage aiming to provide legal and social protection to Hindu women from marriage-related cheating but has kept the provision of marriage registration optional.
-There is no provision of separation of their religion and also woman has no right on paternal or husband’s property.
+In 2012, the government enacted a new law of registration of marriage aiming to provide legal and social protection to Hindu women from marriage-related cheating but has kept the provision of marriage registration-optional.
+There is no provision of separation of their religion and also woman has no right to paternal or husband’s property.
 Hindu man can get re-married but a Hindu widow cannot get remarried.
-Hindu women suffer in the hands of her in-laws and do not get legal support.
+Hindu women suffer at the hands of their in-laws and do not get legal support.

 Hindu family laws do not permit divorce under any circumstance although the decision regarding divorce is mutual.
 As per the Hindu Marriages Disabilities Removal Act 1946, Hindu women can file cases with courts to only regain the right to conjugal life.
-Besides, Hindu women can file cases under Family Court Ordinance 1985, Dowry Act 1980 and Women and Children Repression Act 2003.
-But these laws are too inadequate to protect Hindu women’s rights due to conservative social system.
-A new law is in card of the present Bangladesh government making the registration of Hindu and re-marriage of girls.
-This proposed law also opposed by conservative Hindo leaders.
+Besides, Hindu women can file cases under Family Court Ordinance 1985, Dowry Act 1980, and Women and Children Repression Act 2003.
+But these laws are too inadequate to protect Hindu women’s rights due to the conservative social system.
+A new law is on the card of the present Bangladesh government making the registration of Hindu and re-marriage of girls.
+This proposed law also opposed by conservative Hindu leaders.

 It is obvious that in rural Bangladesh, some quarters, in order to establish their personal authority, are involved in the practice of issuing fatwas.
 Punishment in the name of fatwa is against the Constitution.